Updated on November 12th, 2019

 This one is big across the social media landscape for the business world.
 Lots of people looking for marketing content.
 Tips, instructions and more.
 If you’re sharing any of that kind of content use this hashtag to expand your reach.

 Lots of sales folks on LinkedIn.
 They’re looking for leads, but they’re also looking for content that gives them tips for finding those leads.

 There’s a pretty good community of folks looking for better leadership skills.
 Folks that get bumped into manager positions, but that don’t have management experience.
 Even business owners that find themselves needing to lead and motivate their teams.

 This one is general, but I think it’s a good one to include if you’re sharing a tip or a collection of tips with something like an article or even a video.

 Be careful with this one.
 It has a big following, but if you use it the wrong way you’ll imply that you’re an influencer and that can be a little awkward, I would maybe use it for people you admire.
 Maybe if you’re sharing their content.

 We had #success earlier and this one is obviously similar.
 It has a big following and that’s why I think it’s worth including on this list.

 These last two combine a few of the tags above.
 They’re not as big with following, but they have great context for the LinkedIn audience.

 If you’re looking to grow your connections and followers on LinkedIn then hashtags are a great way to do it.
-I would recommend using 3-5 when sharing posts, articles and videos.
-But you could even get to 10-15.
+Use 3-5 when sharing posts, articles and videos.
 The idea is that you’re sharing content with your connections, but expanding to reach those that are following hashtags.